Have It All (Foo Fighters song)

 "Have It All" was the fourth and final single to be released off the Foo Fighters' fourth album One by One.
 Its B-side, a cover of Prince's "Darling Nikki", became successful at US alternative radio, peaking at number 15 there.
+The single artwork was designed by artist Raymond Pettibon.

 Live performances

 "Have It All" was played often on the One by One tour.
 It was played occasionally on the In Your Honor tour, and made one appearance on the Echoes Silence Patience and Grace tour in 2008.
 It was not played again until the Sonic Highways tour in 2015.